How to speed up WooCommerce?

 In fact, it is not the number, but the quality of the extensions used that matters.
 On the other hand, the more active extensions you have, the more difficult it becomes to control the quality.
 It is, therefore, a good practice to inventory your extensions regularly and ensure that the active extensions are relevant.
 If you have the opportunity, replace some extensions with an equivalent code.

 WooCommerce offers a default revision check on product pages, allowing you to go back and view changes to the product pages.
-While it may seem like a good thing, over time, this can lead to performance problems.
+While this may seem like a good thing, but revisions can also lead to performance problems.

-For example, let’s say you created a product page and worked on it seven times, changing a word or two each time.
-Although the change in the database is minor, you now have eight copies of your original product page.
-This can quickly degenerate and slow down WooCommerce store in the long run.
+For example, let’s say you create a product page and work on it five times, change a word or two each time.
+Although the change is minor, you have six copies of your original product page.
+This can quickly degenerate and slow down WooCommerce performance in the end.

-To correct this problem, insert one of the following lines in the wp-config.php file located at the root of your website.
+To limit/disable the revisions, insert one of the following lines in the wp-config.php file located at the root of your website.

 define ('WP_POST_REVISIONS', false);